nicklozon/stock_analysis/README.md

 # Nick's stock analysis scripts

-The beginning of stock analysis scripts.
+The beginning of my extensive stock analysis scripts.
 The initial goal, as found in the the current code base, is to provide a an initial series of data to prove a theory of mine - buying a stock during an oversold period (Williams R%) 5 to 10 days prior to an ex-dividend date, then selling at close on the day prior to the ex-dividend date, will typically result in a profit.

 Data was selected in two ways: First large market capital stocks on the TSX with a yield >= of 3%, and paying quarterly dividends were slected.
 Secondly, resource companies were manually removed due to their volatility.